HassaanHashmi999/String-Searching-/README.md

 for a string is the numeric value of a string.

-## I have used a library known as tkinter which helped us to build the GUI for the Algorithms
+## I have used a library known as tkinter which helped to build the GUI for the Algorithms